eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Data/database-servers@36.md

 </ul>

-This table tells us that PostgreSQL takes the least planning and execution time among the three servers, and for the same queries MySQL takes around __400__ times this time!
+This table tells us that PostgreSQL takes the least planning and execution time among the 3 servers, and for the same queries MySQL takes around __400__ times this time!

 <hr>